kyegomez/CELESTIAL-1/README.md

 # CELESTIAL-1: A Model for Processing, Understanding, and Reasoning in Unlimited Modalities

 CELESTIAL-1 is an open source model designed to provide a general representation for processing, understanding, and reasoning across an unlimited range of modalities.

-The model is based on the ONE-PEACE architecture, enabling it to effectively operate across a range of modalities including vision, audio, and language.
-Unlike other models that require pretraining on vision or language tasks, CELESTIAL-1 can operate in vision, audio, audio-language, and vision-language tasks without any prior initialization.
+CELESTIAL-1 can operate in vision, audio, audio-language, and vision-language tasks without any prior initialization.

+This model will change everything.
+And, we need your help.
+[Contribute to the project board here:](https://github.com/users/kyegomez/projects/6/views/2)

 ## Features